bmichalski-archive/poc-symfony-save-huge-file/README.md

 ```

 ## Test
-Make sure we are able to receive and save a huge file without using too much memory using PHP.
+Make sure we are able to receive and save a huge file without using too much memory.
 ### Procedure
 Using Postman:
 * Create a POST request on http://localhost:8080/app.php